 Want to learn more?

-Mango’s Training Course Grant Management Essentials: How to Keep Your Donors Happy (FM8) is specially designed for NGO staff who are new to grant management.
+Mango’s Training Course Keeping your donors happy is specially designed for NGO staff who are new to grant management.
 It is suitable for those responsible for managing donor funds where programmes are implemented directly or through operational partners.